 Typical board committees for private companies can include the following, based on your company’s size and operations:

 - Finance/Audit Committee.
 The finance/audit committee provides financial oversight and helps to ensure the integrity and reliability of financial information.
 Typical review areas can include budgeting, financial planning, financial reporting, internal controls and accountability.
 These committees can be particularly beneficial to private companies with shareholders who are not involved in daily operations.

 - Compensation Committee.
 The compensation committee provides oversight of the Company’s compensation plans, including equity compensation, and in some cases may be directly involved in making recommendations for the compensation of the CEO and the senior management team.
 The compensation committee can help ensure that the company’s compensation plans are appropriate to allow it to attract and retain the best talent in the market.

 - Governance Committee.
 The governance committee can be responsible for recruiting and nominating new board members, setting the board meeting schedule, and a host of other “self governing” issues for a board.
 This is typically accomplished in close coordination with the CEO.

 Boards of Directors in a privately held company can create a competitive advantage.
 Directors may offer important business connections and supplement internal management skills in ways that can help catapult the company to the next level.
 However, just as your company has grown, evolved and become more sophisticated, so will your board.
 Creating board committees could be a significant strategic decision, capable of bearing long-term implications for financial and operational success.

 Looking for professional help determining whether your company is structured for success?
 RKL offers a wide range of resources and expertise in the areas of strategic planning, succession planning, benchmarking, mergers and acquisitions and more.
-Contact Paula K. Barrett, CPA/ABV, CVA, partner and leader of RKL’s Business Consulting Services Group, at firstname.lastname@example.org or 610.376.1595.
+Contact Paula K. Barrett, CPA/ABV, CVA, partner in RKL’s Business Consulting Services Group.